ibmresilient/resilient-community-apps/fn_rest_api/README.md

 # Used to identify the attachment that is to be sent with the REST request. dtype : int
 inputs.attachment_id = None

-# Used to identify the artifact **with attachment** that is to be sent with the REST request. dtype : int
+# Used to identify file-based artifact that is to be sent with the REST request. dtype : int
 inputs.artifact_id   = None

 # REQUEST FORMAT